 Totoro is waiting for you. | Photo by Maria Danuco

-The park is all about immersive experiences, but as we said before — no rides.
-So don’t go expecting a Tokyo Disneyland or Universal Studios Japan kind of experience.
-Fortunately, this also means that Ghibli Park doesn’t charge Disneyland/USJ-level prices!
+The park is all about immersive experiences, but don’t go expecting a Tokyo Disneyland or Universal Studios Japan kind of experience.
+Some parts of Ghibli Park have rides, but they are aimed more at children — think carousels and slides.
+You definitely won’t find any rollercoasters here.

 We’re not going to lie, getting tickets for Ghibli Park requires patience and planning.
-At the moment, the only way to buy tickets is online.
+At the moment, the only way to buy tickets is online or as part of a package tour (recommended) for example from JTB (¥27,700).
 You cannot buy them on the day at the park.

-Alternatively, there are two different official websites you can use: the domestic one (for those living in Japan) and the international one (for those living overseas).
-Both landing pages are available in English; however, they redirect to different ticket sales sites.
+There are two different official websites you can use to buy tickets for Ghibli Park: the domestic one (for those living in Japan) and the international one (for those living overseas).
+Each website redirects to a different ticket sales sites.
 The domestic site uses Boo Woo Ticket, which is only available in Japanese, while the international site uses Lawson Ticket, which is available in English.

 Mei and Satsuki’s house is part of Dondoko Forest. | Photo by Maria Danuco